kantega/elevation-of-mlsec/dimo-risk-framework.md

 ## Introducing the DIMO framework in Elevation of MLsec

 To make the BIML risk framework apply for a card game, we have simplified the BIML risk framework in a way so that it falls into four risk categories (termed with suits in context of the game): Dataset risk, Input risk, Model risk and Output risk, appreviated with a suggested mnemonic of DIMO.
-In the DIMO framework we form categories from four *things* (rectangulars in the BIML framework): an ML model, its datasets, inputs and outputs.
-We consider the ovals (and the polygon) interfaces between *things*, and therefore they can be considered risks of the things, depending on which interface (and which part of it) they lie in.
+In the DIMO framework we form our suits from four *things* (rectangulars in the BIML framework): an ML model, its datasets, inputs and outputs.
+We consider the ovals (and the polygon) and processes or data that form *interfaces* between the *things*.
+Therefore they can be considered risks of the things, depending on which interface (and which part of it) they lie in.
 Risks about the system as a whole can also be isolated to one component in our context as it usually is most present in one of the components.
-This recategorization allows us to put risks from all 9 components (and the system component) into a framework consisting of only four suits, which fits well into four card suits.
+This recategorization allows us to put risks from all 9 components (and the system component) into a framework consisting of only four suits, which fits well into the four card suits that consistute a 52 card deck.

 <img src="./ml-risk-frameworks/DIMO-eoml.png" alt="The DIMO model presented in Elevation of Mlsec" style="height: 600px;"/>